angular-schule/angular-cli-ghpages/README.md

 - Git 1.9 or higher (execute `git --version` to check your version)
 - Angular project created via [Angular CLI](https://github.com/angular/angular-cli) v18 or greater
-- older Angular projects can still use a v1.x version or use the standalone program.
+- Older Angular projects can still use a v1.x version or use the standalone program.
 See the documentation at [README_standalone](https://github.com/angular-schule/angular-cli-ghpages/blob/master/docs/README_standalone.md).

 ## 🚀 Quick Start <a name="quickstart"></a>

 `angular-cli-ghpages` compiles your app, then pushes the build output to a dedicated branch (default: `gh-pages`) – all with a single command: `ng deploy`.
 This branch serves as the source for your web host and works out of the box with GitHub Pages and Cloudflare Pages.

 This quick start assumes that you are starting from scratch.
-If you already have an existing Angular project on GitHub, skip step 1 and 2.
+If you already have an existing Angular project on GitHub, skip steps 1 and 2.

 1. Install the latest version of the Angular CLI globally and create a new Angular project.